Twig6943/dotfiles/firefox/Other/Mullvad_Browser.md

-#Idk why I left this here
+#Idk why I left this here (Use mullvad as i2pd browser)

-1.Disable letterboxing

-2.Disable private search

-3.Disable NoScript

-4.Add Brave search